Mungert69/FreeNetworkMonitorBlog/content/posts/FromDataToActionHowAIInterpretsNetworkLogs.md

 Throughout this process, the assistant used the get_host_data function to analyze live logs, interpreted results using AI, and suggested targeted improvements via the edit_host function.
 This loop—retrieving data, interpreting findings, and implementing tailored changes—is what turns simple monitoring into real action.

 Ready to try it?
-Let the Free Network Monitor Assistant sift through your logs, convert insights into practical steps, and help keep your network healthy.
+Let the Quantum Ready Monitor Assistant sift through your logs, convert insights into practical steps, and help keep your network healthy.
 Start analyzing your data—and acting on it—today!